ericyu423/CodePatternReference/ObjectiveC/_m_hDeclarationPatterns.md

 source https://stackoverflow.com/questions/13263229/objective-c-instance-variables

-# In new Objective C in done in implementation with complete block.
+# Implementation with complete block.
 In older version is in Interface